 Experiencing a whisky distillery tour makes you feel as though you’re tasting the true essence of the Scottish Highlands, both literally and metaphorically.
 It is designed to make you feel ‘at home’, as almost any place in Scotland is.
 From the moment you enter the door you are greeted by genuinely friendly staff and the passion each worker seems to have for their brand, the drink itself and the overall culture that whisky evokes.
 Your guide will appear to emit endless knowledge and obvious pride in the distillery.
 Breathe in the atmosphere of peaty, malty aromas of the distillery warehouses.
 Then finally, arrive in the immaculate, ordered setting of the tasting room and gift shop.

 The entire process from start to finish is a history lesson and cultural experience in one.
 Whether it’s an hour long or a day trip, for that period you are transported to another world.
 You may well become a whisky convert (if not already a lover).
 Most importantly, you will always remember your last distillery tour, and look forward to the next.

 If you get the bug why not book on some more whisky distillery tours for the rest of your short break, taking your pick of the crème of the crop in the scenic splendour of Speyside.
 A fan of the dram?
 Have a read about three other distillery suggestions in our place of interest blog post.

-We look forward to posting our second instalment of Tours in Inverness which will feature the best wildlife and nature, boating and cultural tours in and around Inverness and Loch Ness.
+We look forward to posting our second installment of the best cottage holiday tours near Inverness.
+Look forward to details on wildlife and nature alongside boating and cultural tours around Inverness and Loch Ness.